Paleo Pumpkin Chai Cupcakes with Chai Frosting (Gluten Free + Dairy Free)

-But of course, I couldn’t just leave them as plain old pumpkin cupcakes, so I added a healthy dose of chai spice to liven them up a bit.
-And ooooh man, did all the those warm spices add a DELICIOUS twist.
+But of course, I couldn’t just leave them as simple paleo pumpkin cupcakes (I have a tendency to gild the lily).
+So, I added a healthy dose of chai spice!
+Ooooh man, did all those warm spices add a DELICIOUS twist.
 Vanilla comes together with cinnamon, spicy ginger, cardamom, cloves, nutmeg, allspice, and a touch of black pepper to liven things up.
 Paired with the pumpkin flavor, it’s the perfect taste of fall.

 It starts similarly to my no-bake cheesecakes – with soaked cashews!
-The soaked cashews are blended up in a smooth, creamy paste, which forms the base of the deliciously creamy spiced frosting.
-Coconut cream and coconut oil are added to the cashews to help the frosting firm up, and maple syrup is added to sweeten.
+We blend the soaked cashews into a smooth, creamy paste, which forms the base of the deliciously creamy spiced frosting.
+Then, we add coconut cream and coconut oil to the cashews to help the frosting firm up, and maple syrup to sweeten.

-A little fresh lemon juice goes in there too, which helps to cut through the richness and add a touch of that “cream cheese” tang.
-All the chai spices from the cake go into the frosting too, along with vanilla and salt.
-It’s blended to be super smooth, and then placed in the fridge or freezer to firm up.
-Once it’s cooled and whisked, the texture is similar to buttercream frosting!
+A little fresh lemon juice goes in too, which helps to cut through the richness and add a touch of that “cream cheese” tang.
+We also add all the chai spices from the cake into the frosting too, along with vanilla and salt.
+You’ll blend it until it’s super smooth and then place it in the fridge or freezer to firm up.
+Once it has cooled, you’ll whisk it until fluffy.
+The texture will be similar to buttercream frosting!

 - 1 teaspoon vanilla extract

 - ¼ teaspoon ground allspice

 - 1 package Simple Mills Pumpkin Muffin & Loaf Mix